Are you a top student attending high school in Des Moines Public Schools who lacks the financial means to attend college?

 To be eligible for a Lois Dale Bright Scholarship, a student must be accepted by one of the three state universities (Iowa State, Iowa, UNI), as well as meet the following criteria:

-- Be an involved community member with strong potential for success in the college setting.
+2. Strong potential for success in the college setting

-Applicants need to complete an application form, including activity summary, short answer responses, and their own #WeBelongInCollege story, in addition to providing a letter of recommendation from a teacher and their transcript.
+Applicants need to complete an application form, including activity summary, short answer, and reflective responses in addition to providing a letter of recommendation from a teacher and their transcript.

 Students who have a familial or otherwise close personal relationship with any member of the Bright Foundation Board of Directors or its employees are not eligible for the award.